kumpan/unikorn/content/blog/2020-05-13-what’s-conversion-optimization-how-do-you-do-it.md

 ---
 path: What’s conversion optimization & how do you do it?
 title: What’s conversion optimization & how do you do it?
+description: What’s conversion optimization & how do you do it?
+canonical: /blog/whats-conversion-optimization-how-do-you-do-it
 date: 2020-05-13T07:56:10.448Z
 author: Ulrika Viberg
 category: Marketing